 AAST 4325.
 HISTORY OF HIP HOP.
 3 Hours.

 Focused study of the origins and development of Hip Hop as an artistic genre and political and cultural movement.
 Topics include deejaying, emceeing, sampling and other musical techniques as well as issues of ethnic and other identities, commercialism, capitalism, cultural appropriation, and authenticity.
 Offered as HIST 4325 and AAST 4325; credit will be granted only once.

 AAST 4326.
 DIVERSITY IN ORGANIZATIONS.
 3 Hours.

 This course examines the implications of employee diversity in organizations, an issue of increasing importance.
 It includes study of the changing demographics of workers, including multiple demographic groups and areas of difference important to organizational treatment and outcomes.
 This course examines research on treatment, access, and customer discrimination.
 Legislation related to diversity is also reviewed.
 This course also provides suggestions for individuals and organizations to increase opportunities and outcomes for workers of all backgrounds.
+Offered as MANA 4326, AAST 4326 and WOMS 4326; credit will be granted in only one department.
 Prerequisite: Junior standing.

 AAST 4331.
 RACE, ETHNICITY & FAMILY FORMATION.
 3 Hours.